 The advisory group worked independently, with support and information from our Board and staff as requested.
 As they conducted their review, we continued our efforts to facilitate more training sessions for our staff, Board, and communities, as well as making grant funding available to local groups interested in anti-racism and cultural equity work.
 In March of 2022, the Cultural Equity Advisory Group wrapped up their work and presented the Board and staff with a write-up of their process, along with a report and recommendations.

-For now, here are some of our key lessons so far:
+Some of our key lessons so far:

 • Our connection to local communities matters.
 We cannot create a more equitable future alone.
 We’re continuing to learn as an organization—through our work, from the example of others who are already making changes, and from organizations who have been doing this work all along.
 As we learn, we have a responsibility to make information, resources, programming, and support available for organizers doing cultural equity work in their local communities.